darentuzi/substrate-stdlib/README.md

 ## See also

-- [Pallet Move](https://github.com/eigerco/pallet-move) - Main repo containing the Move pallet.
+- [pallet-move](https://github.com/eigerco/pallet-move) - Main repo containing the Move pallet.
-- [Move-stdlib](https://github.com/eigerco/move-stdlib) - Provides elementary Move functions in Move smart contracts.
+- [move-stdlib](https://github.com/eigerco/move-stdlib) - Provides elementary Move functions in Move smart contracts.
-- [Substrate-Move](https://github.com/eigerco/substrate-move) - A modified MoveVM fork for the use of MoveVM in the pallet-move repo.
+- [substrate-move](https://github.com/eigerco/substrate-move) - A modified MoveVM fork for the use of MoveVM in the pallet-move repo.
-- [Smove](https://github.com/eigerco/smove) - Handles the gas estimation, the serialization of script and module transactions, and the inspection of the module's ABIs.
+- [smove](https://github.com/eigerco/smove) - Handles the gas estimation, the serialization of script and module transactions, and the inspection of the module's ABIs.

 ## License

-Substrate-stdlib is licensed as [MIT](LICENSE).
+substrate-stdlib is licensed as [MIT](LICENSE).

 ## About [Eiger](https://www.eiger.co)